jethromayuk/jethromay.com-2020/content/posts/8-html-elements-you-might-not-know-about/8-html-elements-you-might-not-know-about.md

 </details>
 ```

-The `<details>` element is support in all browsers apart from Internet Explorer.
+The `<details>` element is supported in all browsers apart from Internet Explorer.
 View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#Browser_compatibility).

 ## Mark: